scoresvideos

 Symmetry Violations and Implications

-• observed in (Wu experiment, 1956)
+• Parity violation observed in weak interactions (Wu experiment, 1956)

 • Demonstrated in beta decay of cobalt-60 nuclei, showing preferential emission direction